komidore64/maprys.net/content/pages/configuring-with-xrandr.md

 I've started working from home a little more recently since I purchased my own home and now have a dedicated office.
 The 1920-by-1080 monitor on my laptop is certainly no slouch, but I still miss my two monitors whenever I'm not sitting at my desk at work.
-The monitor hooked up to my gaming PC is old, and resolution isn't great compared to current standards, but it suits my needs for now.
+The monitor hooked up to my gaming PC is old, and the resolution isn't great compared to current standards, but it suits my needs for now.
 I decided I'd plug in this monitor for whenever I work from home, giving no thought to it not being plug-and-play because it usually always is.
 With laptop powered up, I plug in this Envision.
 **Black**.